 One of the more memorable things from Gold and Silver was a tree that blocked your path in between Violet & Ecruteak City.
 You’d think you could use the Cut HM to do it but instead use need to use water on it to get it to move and it turns out to be this Rock-type, Sudowoodo.
-It’s such a strange Pokémon though and I feel like as block to the game, and the fact it’s the only one in Gen 2, it sticks out.
+It’s such a strange Pokémon though and I feel like as a block in the game (like Snorlax previous) and the fact it’s the only one in Gen 2, it sticks out.

 Curiously enough, when the Gen 4 games came out we ended up with baby Pokémon again and in that we were introduced to Bonsly.
 Odd that Sudowoodo got it, but I’m not angry for it.

 Once again we return to split evolutions and this time we have Poliwhirl having a choice between Poliwrath or by trading a Poliwhirl while it’s holding a new item, the King’s Rock and you’ll get Politoed!
-I will admit I was surprised to see the color change and of course the fact Politoed is a toad.
+I will admit I was surprised to see the color change and of course the fact Politoed is a toad and it sticks to being a pure Water-type.
 I quite like it and just sticks out in a good way here.
 Plus, it’s one of my favorite designs from Gen 2.

 036: Hoppip, 037: Skiploom, 038: Jumpluff